New to Plotly?¶

 Apache Spark's meteoric rise has been incredible.
 It is one of the fastest growing open source projects and is a perfect fit for the graphing tools that Plotly provides.
-Plotly's ability to graph and share images from Spark DataFrames quickly and easily make it a great tool for any data scientist and Plotly Enterprise make it easy to securely host and share those Plotly graphs.
+Plotly's ability to graph and share images from Spark DataFrames quickly and easily make it a great tool for any data scientist and Chart Studio Enterprise make it easy to securely host and share those Plotly graphs.

 This notebook will go over the details of getting set up with IPython Notebooks for graphing Spark data with Plotly.